Fall Prevention in Houston Homes

 Fall prevention isn’t about adding equipment everywhere — it’s about understanding how your home supports the way you move day to day.

-In many Houston homes, small environmental factors like lighting, flooring transitions, bathroom layout, and entryways can quietly increase risk over time.
+Many Houston homes have unique layouts and materials that can increase fall risk if not properly evaluated.
+Small environmental factors like lighting, flooring transitions, bathroom layout, and entryways can quietly increase risk over time.

 Identifying these early allows for targeted, effective changes that improve safety and independence — without unnecessary modifications.